Djamel Belmadi

-Djamel Belmadi (جَمَال بَلمَاضِيّ; born 25 March 1976) is a professional football coach and former player who manages the Algeria national team.
+Djamel Belmadi (جَمَال بَلمَاضِيّ; born 25 March 1976) is a professional football coach and former player.
+He is the current head coach of Qatar Stars League side Al Duhail.
+Born in France, he represented Algeria internationally between 2000 and 2004.

 As a player he was midfielder who had spells in Ligue 1 with Paris Saint-Germain, Marseille, Cannes and Valenciennes.
 He also briefly played in La Liga for Celta Vigo and in the Premier League for Manchester City.
 Later on in his career he returned to England and played several seasons at Southampton whilst the club were in the Football League.
 He also played for Martigues, Al-Ittihad and Al-Kharitiyath.
 Born in France, he played internationally for Algeria and was capped 20 times.

-As a coach he has managed Lekhwiya, Qatar B, Qatar, Al-Duhail and currently Algeria.
+As a coach, Belmadi has managed Lekhwiya, Qatar B, Qatar, Al-Duhail and most recently, Algeria.

 Club career

 France and Spain

-Born in Champigny-sur-Marne, France, Belmadi started his career at Paris Saint-Germain, making his debut in January 1996 against Gueugnon before spending a season at Martigues.
+Born in Champigny-sur-Marne, France, Belmadi started his career at Paris Saint-Germain, making his debut in January 1996 against Gueugnon, before spending a season at Martigues.
 He spent the 1997–98 season at Marseille, and then moved to Cannes for the 1998–99 season.
 In August 1999, he was signed again by Marseille, but immediately went on loan to Spanish club Celta Vigo.

 In January 2000, Belmadi returned to Marseille, eventually securing a regular place in the first team's midfield in 2000–01.
 In January 2001, he made good use of a rare opportunity presented him to play in Marseille's attack, when Liberian maestro George Weah—who had been the main attacker—was away on international duty with the Lone Stars of Liberia.
 Belmadi seized the opportunity to score a vital goal for Marseille against fellow strugglers Toulouse to keep Marseille just outside the relegation zone.

 On 14 April 2001, he scored the winning goal in Marseille's 2–1 victory over Sedan, before a near–60,000 crowd, giving Bernard Tapie's team a much needed lifeline out of relegation.

 Manchester City

 In January 2003, Belmadi had fallen out of favour at Marseille, now managed by Alain Perrin, who agreed to loan him to Kevin Keegan’s Manchester City after a successful trial.
-He joined ranks with fellow Algerian, Ali Benarbia.
+He joined ranks with fellow Algerian Ali Benarbia.

 He made his full debut for Manchester City on 29 January 2003 at Maine Road in a 4–1 victory against Fulham (alongside another recruit from the French league – David Sommeil).